 He immediately reported this to Volodymyr Malyshev, who headed the department for combating organized crime at the time.
 However, Solodun soon found that he instead became the subject of an investigation.
-'An official investigation was conducted against me and I was fired, while my subordinate was accused of possessing illegal drugs and imprisoned for six months,' he said.
+'An official investigation was conducted against me and I was fired, while my subordinate was accused of months,' he said.

-Svetlana Vyunichenko, editor at the local television channel TV plus, launched her journalistic career thanks to Alexandrov.
+Svetlana Vyunichenko, editor at the local nalistic career thanks to Alexandrov.
 After his murder, she covered the investigation and trial for local media.
 She says that Alexandrov was the first person who talked about the Donbas region as being heavily criminalized.
-'Donbas was a starting point for criminals to come to power.
+'Donbas power.
 In those times, it was an unpopular topic.
 No articles were written, and no films made.'
-In an interview, Vyunichenko recalled that the investigation and trial following Alexandrov's murder left much to be desired.
-'The hearings reminded me of a circus.
+In an interview, Vyunichenko recalled 'The hearings reminded me of a circus.
 So did the investigation,' she said.